precice/PreCICE.jl/README.md

 # Dependencies

-This package works with official Julia binaries.
+This package works with official Julia binaries listed below.
 See the [Platform Specific Instructions for official Binaries](https://julialang.org/downloads/platform/)  or [Julia's documentation](https://docs.julialang.org/en/v1/manual/getting-started/) if you are not sure how to download them.

+## Supported versions:

+`1.6` and newer

 [Unofficial Julia binaries](https://julialang.org/downloads/platform/#platform_specific_instructions_for_unofficial_binaries) may not be compatible.